aesthetic-suite/website/docs/design-tokens/web/ts.md

 sidebar_label: JS/TS
 ---

-The following format is provided when compiling design tokens to JavaScript using `web-js`, or TypeScript using `web-ts`.
+The following web format is provided when compiling design tokens to JavaScript using `web-js`, or TypeScript using `web-ts`.
 It utilizes exported constant variables for reusability.

 For the remainder of this documentation, we'll use TypeScript as our format.